MicrosoftDocs/power-platform/power-platform/admin/troubleshooting-conditional-access-authentication.md

 ---
 # Troubleshooting conditional access authentication

-This page outlines how to address warning messages related to conditional access authentication improvements.
+This page outlines how to address warning messages related to conditional access authentication improvements for [Manage your documents using SharePoint](manage-documents-using-sharepoint.md)

 With security improvements in SharePoint integration authentication, you need to keep SharePoint Online and Dataverse conditional access aligned to avoid issues.
-These sections outline how to review and align conditional access
+These sections outline how to review and align conditional access.

 ## Conditional access isn't enabled correctly